yxzhao95/NYPD_Complaint_Analysis_Python_Spark/README.md

 ## Project Objectives:
   1. The number of complaints for different category
   2. The number of complaints for different district
-  3. The number of "" cimre at "Lower and Mid-Town Manhattan"
+  3. The number of cimre at "Lower Manhattan", "Mid Manhattan", "Upper Manhattan"
   4. The number of crime in each month of 2014, 2015, 2016, 2017, 2018
+  5. The number of crime in each hour in certian day like 2014/8/24, 2015/8/24, 2016/8/24, 2017/8/24, 2018/8/24
-  5. Top danger district and complaint count in each hour
+  6. Top danger boroughs and "ROBBERY" count in each hour
-  6. Spark ML clustering for spatial analysis
+  7. Spark ML clustering for spatial analysis

 ## Data Source:
 https://data.cityofnewyork.us/Public-Safety/NYPD-Complaint-Data-Historic/qgea-i56i